siv31/Outage-Analysis/README.md

 While the baseline model had a score of just 0.48, the final model has a score of 0.87.
 This was a significant improvement in the score of the final model over the baseline model.
 The score for the baseline model was likely so low because we were under fitting the training data.

 ## Fairness Analysis
+In regards to our final model, we decided to test whether there was a significant difference in the precision rate depending on the season and temperature outside.

+Our Null Hypothesis: The precision would be the same across warmer and colder months (Months 12, 1, 2, and 3).
+Our Alternate Hypothesis: The precision would be lower for colder months than warmer months.

+We created a column to group by whether it was a colder or warmer month.
+We then calculated the precision score on each subset and took the difference between the scores as the test statistic.
+We decided on a significance level of 0.05 for this test.

+After running our permutation test, we got a p-value of 0.049, which is less than our signidicance threshold.
+Our conclusion is that we reject the null in favor of the alternate.
+This means that there is a bias in our model that makes it less precise at predicting the cause of outages during the colder months.